RoseApollo/tic-tac-toe-/README.md

 Tic Tac Toe in html, js and css

-currently their is only a orange theme although im working on more.
+currently there are a couple themes, however right now there is no theme selector